johnrearden/just-beats/README.md

 To break the project into manageable sprints, GitHub Projects was used to provide a Kanban board onto which the issues were posted, moving them from 'Todo' to 'In Progress' to 'Done' as they were completed in turn.
-The iterations are documented here - [Iteration 1](https://github.com/users/johnrearden/projects/4) and [Iteration 2](https://github.com/users/johnrearden/projects/5).
+The iterations are documented here - [Iteration 1](https://github.com/users/johnrearden/projects/4), [Iteration 2](https://github.com/users/johnrearden/projects/5) and [Iteration 3](https://github.com/users/johnrearden/projects/6)

 The User Epics and their related User Stories are as follows:
 - Epic : [Create Drum Loops](https://github.com/johnrearden/just-beats/issues/2).